-How To Make Italian Cocktails Americano & Spritz
+Italian Cocktails Americano & Spritz

-The Americano and Spritz are popular Italian Cocktails all year long.
-Learn how to make these popular cocktails.
+The Americano and Spritz are popular Italian Cocktails served all year long.
+Campari and Aperol are used in many Italian cocktails.
+Here’s some info and a video on how to make an Americano and a Spritz Italian cocktails.

-What’s Campari?
+What is Campari?

 Campari is an alcoholic beverage made of infused plants, herbs and fruit.
 Bitter in taste and red in color.
-Alcohol content: 20%.
-A highly guarded secret formula since 1860.
-The Caffè Camparino in the Galleria Vittorio Emanuele is considered a historical business of Milano.
+Alcohol content is 20%.
+A highly gaurded secret formula since 1860.
+The Caffè Camparino in the Galleria Vittorio Emanuele is considered one of Mian’s historical establishments.

-Campari is served with ice and a splash of seltzer or is usually used as a base for cocktails such as Americano, Negroni, Negroni Sbagliato or the Garibaldi.
+Campari is served with ice and a splash of seltzer or is usually used as a base for cocktails such as the Americano, Negroni, Negroni Sbagliato or the Garibaldi.

-An alcoholic beverage made of infused plants and herbs and oranges.
-Slightly bitter in taste and dark orange in color.
-Created in 1919, this too has highly guarded secret formula.
-Aperol contributed to the art nouveau movement by hiring avantgard artists for thier ad campaigns.

 How to make an Americano